Four Futures of the Own Your Own Data OYOD Movement

 First the web was a platform to help manage networks of documents and webpage files.
 Then the web evolved into a platform to help us manage our social networks.
-Today we see the web maturing into a serious platform for buy neurontin no prescription to help us better understand the world around us.
+Today we see the web maturing into a serious platform for lifelong learning to help us better understand the world around us.

 News organization could adapt their content with our learning graph to make us more informed.
 Celebrity chefs might access our learning graph and deliver new experiences to teach us more about food.
 Libraries might make book and course recommendations based on subjects that motivate us to learn more.
 Work training programs might tap into our learning graphs to make sure our skills stay relevant and can be tied to real world business challenges.